 News from the San Francisco contemporary fine art gallery.

-Ed Hardy: Visionary Subversive Presented by Varnish Fine Art at the Midway in SF Come see the show now by appointment or during drop-in hours.
-October 5 – November 2, 2015
+Ed Hardy: Visionary Subversive Presented by Varnish Fine Art at the Midway in SF Preview Available Now October 5 – November 2, 2015

 Ed Hardy: Visionary Subversive is a major exhibition of original art by one of the world’s most well-known cultural icons.
 Co-curated by Hardy’s assistant Trevor Ewald and presented by Varnish Fine Art at The Midway in San Francisco, this month-long art show includes Ed Hardy’s self-described “Automatic”, “Crazy Animal”, “Eyecon” and “Rose of No Man’s Land” paintings alongside the debut of his porcelain “Paños” inspired by jailhouse handkerchief art.
 With a half-century of fierce dedication as an artist, art historian and writer, Hardy seamlessly fuses disparate artistic elements to his own personal history, telling the story of his life in art.